Arno Wolle: Death and legacy

-Wolle died on 2 July 1988 in Newtown Mount Kennedy in Wicklow County, Ireland.
+Wolle died on 2 July 1988 in Newtownmountkennedy in County Wicklow, Ireland.
 Wolle’s therapy was very popular among his patients during his lifetime but has not been scientifically recognized so far.
 In 1994, Finn Jensen Smed at Rask Molle Animal Hospital, Jutland, carried out a trial on the animal diseases, where a bunch of dogs who couldn't be treated with traditional medicines, were treated with the herbal mixtures of Wolle and the results were examined to judge the effectiveness.